 10. How To Kill a Mockingbird

-This story was set in the fictional town of Maycomb, during the Great Depression.
-It tells about the importance of justice and equality should be given to everyone without any discrimination.
-It is one of the best books to read for students who love court drama movies.
+The story was set in the fictional city of MeCom during the Great Depression.
+This tells about the importance of justice and equality should be given to everyone without any discrimination.
+This is one of the best books for students who love court drama films.
+The story talks about the courage and efforts that Aticus made to prove Tom Robinson’s innocence, a black person who was designed for false crime.
+Despite he had enough evidence, it could not win the matter, it could prove to be Tom Robinson’s innocence.
+The author raises his voice against prejudice and its harmful decisions.

 • Author: Harper Lee